campaignrabbit/site/content/docs/campaigns/automated-campaigns/upselling-and-cross-selling-campaigns.md

 title: "Upselling and Cross Selling Campaigns"
 description: "Learn how upselling and cross selling works in Campaignrabbit"
 author: "Kowsaliya"
+category: "campaigns"
 ---
 **What and why Upselling campaigns ?**
 * Upselling induces a customer to purchase a higher end product while cross selling suggests the purchase of additional products.
 * Large businesses usually combine upselling and cross-selling to maximize profit.

 **How to create a Upselling Campaigns ?**
 * Navigate to Campaigns tab from dashboard.
 * Click on "Create New Campaign" from the "Automated Messages" section.

 ![AutomatedMessages](https://raw.githubusercontent.com/shreegowtham27/site-1/dev_v2/src/images/docs/campaigns/automated-campaigns/AutomatedMessages.png)